$0 South Africa Micro-School & Pod Kit — Start a Learning Pod That's Legal, Affordable, and Built for Your Community

 Build a Learning Pod That Gives Your Child What South African Schools Cannot.

-The South Africa Micro-School & Pod Kit is a complete operational and legal framework for starting, running, and growing a learning pod or micro-school in South Africa under the 2026 BELA Act.
-Parent agreements, liability waivers, municipal zoning checklists, SARS tax-exemption guidance, budget templates, facilitator hiring procedures, and curriculum selection frameworks — all built from South African law, not adapted from an American template.
-Not a curriculum.
-Not a philosophy book.
-An execution manual for the parent who has decided to build something better and needs to know exactly how to do it without ending up on the wrong side of the Schools Act.
+The South Africa Micro-School & Pod Kit is the BELA-Proof Pod System — a legal-first operational framework for starting, running, and growing a learning pod or micro-school under the 2026 BELA Act.
+It starts where every other resource skips: the compliance structure.
+Registration pathway, criminal liability classification, municipal zoning, parent agreements — sorted before the first day of teaching.
+Then it builds everything else (budgets, facilitator hiring, curriculum selection, community recruitment) on top of a legal foundation that actually holds up.
+Built from South African law, not adapted from an American template.
+Built for the parent who has decided to build something better and needs to know exactly how to do it without ending up on the wrong side of the Schools Act.

 Here is the reality that brought you to this page: South Africa's public schools are in structural collapse.
 81% of Grade 4 learners cannot read for meaning in any language.
 The "real" matric pass rate — measured against the cohort that entered Grade 1 twelve years ago — is closer to 58% than the 88% the government reports.
 74% of public schools have no library.
 83% have no laboratory.
 And the private alternative?
 Mid-tier private school fees run R3,000 to R5,000 per month.
 Elite institutions exceed R20,000.
 Once you add uniforms, transport, levies, and the annual above-inflation fee increase, the total cost puts quality education firmly out of reach for most middle-class families.